Skip to main content

 Skill Website Skill Safety Auditor

-Why Claude Code Skills Are a Security Risk
+Why Claude Code Skills Can Be a Security Risk

 How Skill Safety Auditor Works

-Skill Safety Auditor is a free tool that checks any Claude Code skill file against 14 security criteria — shell access, credential exposure, prompt injection, and source provenance — then returns a severity-graded report with plain-language remedies.
+Skill Safety Auditor is a free tool that checks any Claude Code skill file against 14 security criteria: shell access, credential exposure, prompt injection, and source provenance.
+It returns a severity-graded report with plain-language remedies.
 Run it before installing a skill, or after, to audit skills already on disk.

-The output is a structured report with three severity levels, based on the standard red, amber, and green alerts.
+Reports use three severity levels: red for critical, amber for warnings, green for passing checks.
 A critical finding means don't install.
 Warnings come with step-by-step remedies written in plain language, delivered one step at a time, with a check-in after each so no one is handed a wall of instructions to work through alone.

 What a Skill Safety Audit Looks Like